dome9/cloud-bots/bots/Bots.md

 Usage:  s3\_enable\_versioning
 Limitations: none

+## s3\_limit\_access

+What it does: Removes policies for the following actions for principals '*': s3:Delete*, s3:Get*, s3:List*, s3:Put*, s3:RestoreObject and s3:*. </br>
+Usage:  s3\_limit\_access </br>
+Notes: The bot Removes these actions from the policy. if this is the only action, the whole policy will be removed.
+If necessary, modify the policy after the deletation, to limit the access to specific principals. </br>
+Limitations: The bot removes the policies for *all* the mentioned actions, if exist.

 ## s3\_only\_allow\_ssl
 What it does: Ensure that S3 Buckets enforce encryption of data transfers using Secure Sockets Layer (SSL)